-· Procedure
+· Precipitation Titration Procedure

-Precipitation titration of a solution F (50.0 mL) by dropwise adding solution G in the presence of xylenol orange, which coordinates to Ce^{3+} , as an indicator.
-After adding 18.8 mL of solution G, the color of the solution changes from yellow to magenta.
-The generated precipitate is a binary compound that contains Ce^{3+} , and the only resulting silicon compound is $Si(OH)4$.
+Solution F (50.0 mL) was titrated with solution G in the presence of xylenol orange, an indicator which coordinates to Ce^{3+} .
+After adding 18.8 mL of solution G, the colour of the solution changed from yellow to magenta.
+The precipitate formed is a binary compound that contains Ce^{3+} , and the only resulting silicon compound is $Si(OH)4$.